 Women also experience low testosterone (just like men) but the difference is that the decline in testosterone may not be noticed as much in women compared to men due to the relative importance of other sex hormones.

-Because of this testosterone replacement therapy has become widespread in both male and females, but not everyone tends to experience all of the benefits that testosterone replacement therapy has to offer.
+Because of this testosterone replacement therapy has become widespread in both males and females, but not everyone tends to experience all of the benefits that testosterone replacement therapy has to offer.

 Does that mean that testosterone simply doesn’t work in some people?